 Here’s how I know.

-I’ve been blogging for 10 years.
+I’ve been blogging for 10 years (building sites for 18).

 I’m no Ernest Hemingway but I’m reasonably articulate and have several hundred thousand social media followers.